 Our lodge was a Woodland Lodge with three bedrooms on Moorland View.
 We parked outside to unload the car and immediately liked how compact everything was whilst still feeling spacious.
 The open plan living space was well designed with a blackboard for the children and doors onto a screened off patio area complete with barbecue.

 Each of the bedrooms were bright and airy with plenty of storage space as well as a dressing area.
 The lodge had a bathroom, shower room and also a separate toilet.
 There was also a quite large entrance area to keep the pushchair, coats and shoes.
 On top of that there was a highchair and cot included in the lodge – additions that we really appreciated.
 The whole lodge seemed really well thought out and we were happy with our home for the week.

 Dave parked the car back in the car park – as Center Parcs is car free but there is plenty of free parking on site.
 We then unpacked and went to explore straight away.
 Our lodge wasn’t far from the Sports Center and we were impressed with the amount of activities on offer.
 Near enough everything had an extra cost though.
 The outdoor play areas were big but did tend to get crowded due to being one of the only inclusive activities apart from swimming.

 The Visitor Center at Centre Parcs Cumbria was a longer walk from our lodge but still not that far.
 It was about fifteen minutes with the pushchair although a lot longer with the children on foot.
-The Visitor Center really is the main hub of the park with the Aqua Sana spa, leisure bowl, Subtropical Swimming Paradise as well as a lot of shops and restaurants.
+The forest Village Center really is the main hub of the park with the Aqua Sana spa, leisure bowl, Subtropical Swimming Paradise as well as a lot of shops and restaurants.